dmazin/dmazin.github.io/_posts/2023-07-18-bags-of-bits.md

 00000100
 ```

-Here is where the ASCII interpretation at the right comes in handy: visually, we can see that this stuff looks identical to the raw bytes from `debugfs inode_dump`!
+Here is where the ASCII interpretation at the right comes in handy: visually, we can see that this stuff looks identical to the raw bits from `debugfs inode_dump`!
 We found where the inode lives on disk!

 This feels way cooler than the `inode_dump` output did.
 In that case, we had asked a program written by a core kernel developer to please tell us what the inode looked like.
 In this case, we found the information directly on the disk ourselves.

-But we still don't know what these bytes mean.
+But we still don't know what these bits mean.
 Can we parse them?

 # Making sense of the raw bits
 For a few weeks, I sat on this.
 How do we ask a computer to turn a bunch of random bits into an inode?